-Disclaimer: This post is written by a mother and is intended for healthy babies without medical conditions.
+Disclaimer: This post is written by a mother and is intended for general education purposes only.
 It is not intended to be a substitute for professional medical advice, diagnosis, or treatment.

-Sleep training is a highly debated topic among parents.
-You’ll find experienced mums who swear by it and others who will tell you it’s the worst thing you could ever do to your child.
+Sleep training is a hotly debated topic among millennial parents.
+You’ll encounter seasoned mums who staunchly advocate for it, while others will assert it’s the worst possible thing you could do to your child.

-As a mum of two, I’ve tried numerous Sleep Training methods with my 2 kids over the years.
-I can tell you with confidence that sleep training is daunting and hard no matter which sleep training method you use, the key is to be consistent and firm.
-At the end of it all, you may even find that sleep training isn’t right for your family after all and that’s totally ok.
+As a mum of two, I’ve experimented with numerous sleep training methods over the years.
+I can confidently tell you that sleep training is very challenging, whichever method you choose.
+The key is to be consistent and firm.
+After all is said and done, you might even discover that sleep training isn’t the right fit for your family, and that’s perfectly fine.

-In this post, I’ll share our story on sleep training our 2 kids from a parent’s perspective.
-I’ll review the five sleep training methods, discuss their pros and cons, how effective they’ve been for us, and how you can use them too.
+I’ll also share our journey of sleep training our two kids from a mum’s perspective.
+I’ll evaluate the 5 sleep training methods, discuss their pros and cons, their effectiveness for us, and how you can implement them too.
+Let’s dive in.

 We’ll explain more in detail below.

 Letting your baby cry it out is probably the most controversial sleep training method you’ve heard the most about.
 In my opinion, it’s also one of the hardest methods for any sleep-deprived parent.
-I can’t comment on whether this method is psychologically damaging to your baby, but I can say from experience that it is psychologically damaging to the parent.
+I can’t comment on whether this method is psychologically damaging to your baby, but I can say, from experience, that it is somewhat psychologically damaging to the parent (me!).

-I attempted the Cry It Out Method with both of my babies.
-Both screamed and cried for over an hour before falling asleep from exhaustion.
-The cries were so loud that I found myself sitting on the toilet with my hands over my ears, also “crying it out” from feelings of mum-guilt, sleep deprivation, and possibly some postnatal depression.
+I gave the Cry It Out Method a go with both of my bubs and in all honesty, calling it a traumatic experience is an understatement.
+They’d scream and cry for over an hour before finally dozing off from sheer exhaustion.
+The sound of their cries was so excruciating that I found myself sitting on the toilet, hands covering my ears, also “crying it out” due to overwhelming feelings of mum guilt, lack of sleep, and maybe even a touch of postnatal depression.

-To be honest, I thought I could handle all of that after going through hell and back from labour.
-However, my babies continued to wake up every hour or so at night, requiring us to repeat the process over and over again.
-After a few days of this, we were just grateful that no one in our family committed any crimes.
+Honestly, I thought I could handle it all after going through labour.
+But the little devils kept waking up every hour or so at night, meaning I had to repeat the whole process over and over again.
+After a few days of this, I was just grateful that no one in the family committed any crimes.

 Why the Cry It Out Method didn’t work for us